 There are several other handouts you might need, as well as some maps you might want to use.
 These are included below.

-Finally, here is the fantastic artwork by Carlos Castilho that you might want to share with the players to help bring the game to life.
+Also, here is the fantastic artwork by Carlos Castilho that you might want to download and share with the players to help bring the game to life.

 Pictures of the standard D&D monsters can, of course, be found in the Monster Manual, or online.